seamusdemora/seamusdemora.github.io/CommandHistoryIntro-zsh.md

 If you've been using `zsh` for a while, you can open your command history file at `~/.zsh_history` and see what it contains.
 Likewise, with this file open and in view, the operation and interaction of the **session history** and the  **history file** may be directly observed. (*You may want to temporarily reduce `HISTSIZE` and `SAVEHIST` to save time before doing so.
 Backing up your .zsh_history` may also be warranted.*)

-Given the above, it is left as an exercise for the reader to determine the logic behind Apple's default settings for `HISTSIZE` and `SAVEHIST`.
+Given the above, it is left as an exercise for the reader to determine the logic behind Apple's default settings for `HISTSIZE` and `SAVEHIST` in **`/etc/zshrc`**.
 That is to say, the deep thinking that went into setting `SAVEHIST` to one-half the size of `HISTSIZE`.
-Extra points to the reader who shares this revelation.
+Extra points to the reader who shares this revelation!

 Some may be tempted to make changes to the default values of `SAVEHIST` and `HISTSIZE`.
 If you wish to make changes, please note: